Home Vancouver Events Calendar Festivals and Events in Vancouver BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

 Sporting Events

-In addition to bagpiping and dancing events, the BC Highland Games also involves Heavy Events competitions which are open to athletes ages 19+ (although competitors ages 16 to 18 can register with a parent’s permission).
+In addition to bagpiping and dancing events, the BC Highland Games also includes Heavy Events competitions which are open to athletes ages 19+ (although competitors ages 16 to 18 can register if they have a parent’s permission).
 Registration for the events closes a couple weeks before the games.

-There are three categories of Heavy Events: Distance Events, Height Events and the Caber Toss.
+There are usually three categories of Heavy Events: Distance Events; Height Events; and the Caber Toss.

 Distance competitions include the Stone Putt, Weight for Distance Throws and the Scottish Hammer Toss.